d1am0nd/blog-react/UPGRADE_PLAN.md

 ## Phase 7: Modern React Patterns

-- [ ] Review and update React component patterns to modern standards
+- [x] Review and update React component patterns to modern standards
-- [ ] Replace class components with functional components where beneficial
+- [x] Replace class components with functional components where beneficial (already using functional components)
-- [ ] Implement proper React 18+ concurrent features if needed
+- [x] Implement proper React 18+ concurrent features if needed (not needed for this simple blog)
-- [ ] Update state management patterns to use hooks
+- [x] Update state management patterns to use hooks (already using hooks)
-- [ ] Review and optimize React.memo usage
+- [x] Review and optimize React.memo usage
-- [ ] Implement proper error boundaries for React 19
+- [x] Implement proper error boundaries for React 19

 ## Phase 8: Security and Cleanup